-You can make your complaint to any member of staff and it can be made verbally, in writing or by email; whichever is more convenient for you.
-Please be as specific as you can and describe what happened, including any helpful information such as your date of birth, full name, date of visit and a contact telephone number and email address if you have one.
+You can make your complaint to any member of staff and it can be made verbally, in writing on the complaint form available in the unit or at the reception desk in the main foyer or by email:-

+(complaintsmanager@interhealthcanada.tc); whichever is more convenient for you.
+Please be as specific as you can and describe what happened, including any helpful information such as your date of birth, full name, date of visit, and a contact telephone number and email address if you have one.